iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 One issue with value iteration is that all policy calculations are implicit, since we just work with value functions.
-It is then possible that we reach an optimal policy and keep iterating the algorithm to improve the estimate for the value function.
+It is possible to reach an optimal policy but keep iterating the algorithm until the value function converges.
 In this section, let's see how we can directly calculate an optimal policy in a finite number of steps.